-As mentioned earlier, knowing the return on investment of your businesses Google Ads campaign will tell you how much money the campaign has generated.
-Accordingly, you will be able to make informed decisions on the allocation of your marketing budget.
+As highlighted earlier, understanding the return on investment of your business’s Google Ads campaign will give you insights into the monetary gains the campaign has generated, ultimately guiding you towards a higher ROI.
+Accordingly, you can make informed decisions on allocating your marketing budget.

-Calculating ROI will help determine if you should spend more money on successful ad campaigns.
-Similarly, you can pay less on channels that are not providing the desired results.
+Calculating ROI helps in determining whether additional funds should be channelled into successful ad campaigns.
+Similarly, you can pay less for channels that do not provide the desired results.
 You’ll also be able to alter your marketing strategy and make marketing efforts accordingly to improve the less successful campaigns.

 How To Get The Measure Of ROI?

-To measure the return on investment on the Google Ads campaign, you will need to measure the customer action valuable to the marketing channel.
-These actions are also known as conversions, which include web page visits, video views, number of leads, sign-ups, and purchases.
+To measure the return on investment on the Google Ads campaign, you must measure the customer action valuable to the marketing channel.
+These actions are also known as conversions, including web page visits, video views, leads, sign-ups, and purchases.

-You may track the number of clicks leading to conversions using tracking tools like the Google Ads Conversion tool.
+Conversion tracking can be effectively implemented using tools such as the Google Ads Conversion tool, enabling you to keep tabs on the number of clicks that lead to conversions.
 This will help you determine if a keyword or an ad is profitable.
 You will also be able to track the conversion rate and cost per conversion.

-For example, you spend $10 on clicks for a sale, and you get $15 for that sale.
-So, you’re making a $5 profit, which is a good return on your investment.
+For instance, if you allocated $10 on clicks for a sale and achieved $15 from that sale, you’re securing a $5 profit, indicating a positive return on your investment.

 Cost Per Lead (CPL)

-As a marketer, your goal is to attract new leads and customers in a cost-efficient manner.
-For example, if you’re spending $50 to get a lead that’s worth only $25 — you’re not getting a positive ROI on the ad spend.
+As a marketer, your goal is to attract new leads and customers cost-efficiently.
+For example, if you’re spending $50 to get a lead worth only $25 — you’re not getting a positive Google Ads ROI on the ad spend.

-That brings us to the concept of cost per lead or CPL — one of the most crucial digital marketing metrics.
-It’s the amount of money you invest to generate new leads.
-CPL is also used to determine the effectiveness of your content marketing strategy and Google Ads campaign.
+That brings us to the cost per lead or CPL concept — one of the most crucial digital marketing metrics.
+It’s the amount of money you invest in generating new leads.
+The CPL model is also used to determine the effectiveness of your content marketing strategy and Google Ads campaign.

-Knowing the cost per lead will help you make informed decisions when it comes to improving marketing strategies.
-You might even be able to identify the methods and channels, which are over-priced and yielding low results.
+Knowing the cost per lead will help you make informed decisions about improving marketing strategies.
+You might even identify the over-priced methods and channels that yield low results.

-How To Calculate Cost Per Lead (CPL) In Google Ads?
+How To Calculate Cost Per Lead In Google Ads?

 Cost per lead (CPL) is one of the most commonly used marketing metrics that can help gauge the effectiveness of any marketing campaign, be it on social media or any other marketing channel.
 And if you know the formula, calculating CPL is relatively simple.

-All you have to do is add up your marketing spends, add up the new leads, and then divide the marketing spend by the new leads.
+The calculation process is simple.
+Sum up your marketing expenditure, total up the new leads, and then divide the marketing spending by the average amount of new leads.
 So, as per the formula:

 CPL = total marketing spend/new leads

-Here, the total marketing spends will be the sum of your ad spend, time, and third-party expenses.
+The total marketing spending will be the sum of your ad spend, time, and third-party expenses.

-Once you know the average cost per lead (CPL), you may set realistic and attainable digital marketing goals.
-Having a clear CPL target will also determine how much you’re willing to spend to achieve your marketing goals, impacting the way marketing efforts are made.
+Once you know the average cost per lead, you may set realistic and attainable digital marketing goals.
+A clear CPL target will also determine how much you’re willing to spend to achieve your marketing goals, impacting marketing efforts.

-You might use a different marketing strategy for doubling the overall revenue than you would to maximise profits.
+You might use a different marketing strategy to double the overall revenue and maximise profits.

-With that being said, let’s now take a look at an example.
+With that being said, let’s look at an example.
 Say $3,000 is your total marketing spend every month.
 And with the appropriate marketing efforts, you generate 60 new leads per month.
 So, you’ll be incurring a cost of $50 per lead.

-This will help determine if the CPL is reasonable or there’s an adjustment needed.
-More on this in the following sections.
+This will help determine if the CPL is reasonable or if there’s an adjustment needed.
+More on this is in the following sections.

 Cost Per Acquisition (CPA) Vs. Cost Per Lead (CPL)

-As a marketer, you might confuse CPL with cost per acquisition (CPA).
-Both are similar, but the cost per acquisition metrics apply to the leads further down the marketing funnel.
-It’s defined as the total cost of acquiring a new customer through a specific ad campaign or channel.
+You might confuse CPL with cost per acquisition (CPA) as a marketer.
+Both are similar, but the cost-per-acquisition metrics apply to the leads further down the marketing funnel.
+It’s the total cost of acquiring a new customer through a specific ad campaign or channel.
 And it’s related to the total social media and ad spend on a Google Ads campaign.

 How To Calculate CPA?

-The formula of calculating CPA is similar to that of calculating CPL.
+The formula for calculating CPA is similar to that for calculating CPL.

 So, CPA = total money spent on acquiring new customers through a specific channel/ the number of customers acquired through that channel

-CPA = total media spent on a new channel/total number of customers acquired by the media
+CPA = total media spend on a new channel/total number of customers acquired by the media

-Now, consider, for example, you spend a total of $750 dollars on a paid ad campaign, and you generate five new customers from it.
+Now, consider, for example, you spend a total of $750 on a paid ad campaign and generate five new customers from it.
 So, the cost per acquisition (CPA) will be $750/5, i.e., $150.

 CPL and ROI are the two most important metrics that help marketers make better decisions and strategies for their inbound marketing campaigns.
 So, start by comparing the content marketing ROI to the ROI of your other marketing channels.

-If you notice the content marketing plan is outperforming the other marketing methods, then you’re going on the right track.
+If you notice that the content marketing plan outperforms the other marketing methods, you’re on the right track.
 And if the plan is not performing as expected, determine the reason — it might be because of the topics, promotion strategies, or keywords.

-For example, you might have to remove cost per click (CPC) ads and replace them with social media marketing.
+For example, you may need to remove cost-per-click (CPC) ads and replace them with social media marketing, eliminating negative keywords.
 This will lower expenses yet boost website traffic, leading to higher conversion rates and ROI.

-Moving on to CPL, your first priority is ensuring that the calculated cost per lead is within your budget.
-But for that, it’s important to know how much you can afford to spend on a lead.
+Moving on to CPL, your priority is ensuring the calculated cost per lead is within your budget.
+But for that, knowing how much you can afford to spend on a lead is essential.
 For this, you have to calculate the CLV or customer lifetime value.

-This is a one-time deal in eCommerce channels, for example, a customer makes a purchase, and then they are gone.
-It’s easy to calculate the CLV in this case; after all, it’s just the total price of the single purchase.
-On the contrary, for subscription-based products, the CLV will increase based on the duration the customers continue their relationship with your company.
+This is a one-time deal in eCommerce channels; for example, a customer makes a purchase and is gone.
+In this case, it’s easy to calculate the CLV, just the total price of a single purchase.
+On the contrary, the CLV will increase for subscription-based products based on the duration the customers continue their relationship with your company.

 In such a scenario, you’ll have to determine the average profit per customer using the available numerical data.
 Consequently, calculate the cost to take care of the customer for the duration they maintain a relationship with you.
 This will help you get the profit margin.

-In short, knowing these two metrics — average profit per customer and the customer lifetime value will give you a clear idea of how much money you can spend on a new lead.
+In short, knowing these two metrics — average profit per customer and the CLV will give you a clear idea of how much money you can spend on a new lead.
 The number will indicate the maximum amount you can afford, but that doesn’t mean you can’t spend more than the specified limit.

-That said, always review your business goals to allocate resources appropriately and continue to calculate the ROI to monitor the campaign’s progress.
+That said, always review your business goals to allocate resources appropriately and continue calculating the ROI to monitor the campaign’s progress.
 You can then make adjustments as and when needed.